uhunkler/PebbleUI-Sketch/src/index/index.md

 <section data-type="end"/>

 ## How to install the "Pebble UI.sketch" file as a template
-Download the "pebble-dialogue" repository from GitHub and open the "Pebble UI.sketch" file in Sketch 3.
+Download the [PebbleUI-Sketch](https://github.com/uhunkler/PebbleUI-Sketch) repository from GitHub and open the "Pebble UI.sketch" file in Sketch 3.
 Then use the menu "File > Save as Template..." to save the "Pebble UI" as a template.